 - Move your ssh daemon to another port such as 2222

-- Using a high port is a layer of security in that, it avoids the automated noise that hits 22.
-Every hour of every day.
-With cleaner monitoring and logs, when you do see attempts against your high port it is more likely to be an actual targeted attack.
+- Using a high port is a layer of security as it avoids the automated noise that hits 22 every hour of every day.
+With cleaner monitoring and logs, any attempts you see against your high port are more likely to be an actual targeted attack.

-- Commonsense really.
-Easy passwords are easy to guess.
-Password lists containing thousands of common passwords including common words with numbers or exclamation marks at the end.
+- Easy passwords are easy to guess.
+Password lists are readily available to attackers.
+These lists contain thousands of common passwords, including common words with numbers or exclamation marks at the end.
 Make it hard to guess, make it unique.

 - Use OSSEC or another monitoring tool

-- Install OSSEC or another log monitoring HIDS and get some alerts if anyone does hit your SSH server on that high port.
+- Install OSSEC or another log monitoring Host-based Intrusion Detection System - HIDS.
+Get alerted if anyone does hit your SSH server on that high port.

 These charts are updated daily with detected attacks from the last 48 hours.